SWE-bench

 from minisweagent import global_config_dir

-from minisweagent.agents.interactive import InteractiveAgent
+from minisweagent.agents import get_agent

-from minisweagent.config import builtin_config_dir, get_config_path
+from minisweagent.config import builtin_config_dir, get_config_from_spec

 from minisweagent.models import get_model

-from minisweagent.run.extra.swebench import (
+from minisweagent.run.benchmarks.swebench import (

 DATASET_MAPPING,